Ontario Branch of the International Dyslexia Association (ONBIDA)

 - IDA actively promotes effective teaching practices and related clinical and educational intervention strategies for individuals with dyslexia.
 We support and encourage interdisciplinary study and research.
 We facilitate the exploration of the causes and early identification of dyslexia and are committed to the responsible and wide dissemination of research-based knowledge.

 ONBIDA assists people with dyslexia, their families and the communities that support them by:

 - Providing support, information and up-to-date information and resources (website, webinars, training opportunities, event outreach)

 - Creating public awareness of dyslexia

 - Responding to general public inquiries related to dyslexia

-- Maintaining a referral list of professionals, clinics and schools providing services to people with dyslexia and their families (eg. tutoring, reading specialists, psychologists, speech-language pathologists)
+- Maintaining an online directory of professionals, clinics and schools providing services to people with dyslexia and their families (eg. tutoring, reading specialists, psychologists, speech-language pathologists)

 - Presenting an annual conference